Rushyoung/properties_management/readme.md

 It should be written by Chinese or English, and the Chinese description is recommended.

 ## development standard
-The development should be done in the branch `develop`, and the developing branch should be merged into `master` every day.
+The development should be done in the branch `develop`, and the developing branch should be merged into `master` every week.
 The branch `master` should be the latest stable version of the project.
+The branch `omega` will be developed in parallel with another branch, And is could be an example and a guide.